Update Type: Test Code Change

 Collection Instructions

-Collect blood in a red top or SST tube.
-Centrifuge, aliquot serum into two plastic vials (0.5 mL each), and freeze.
+Collect blood in an SST or red top tube.
+Centrifuge within 2 hours of collection, and aliquot serum into a screw capped plastic tube and freeze.
 Hemolyzed specimens are not acceptable.

 Normal Volume